CARRS-Q Events & Seminars

 What strategies can be adopted to address this issue in the road safety context?

-CARRS-Q Researchers will present their latest research on this topic, and invite discussion on the development and implementation of future strategies to help combat this problem.
+CARRS-Q Researchers presented their latest research on this topic, and invited discussion on the development and implementation of future strategies to help combat this problem.
+Download the recording of this seminar [MP4, 4.4GB]

 Professor Max Donath, Director, Roadway Safety Institute & Professor of Mechanical Engineering, University of Minnesota - "Overview of RSI & Smartphone-Based Teen Driver Support System: Results from a 300 teen driver field operational test".
 Download the recording of this seminar [MP4, 1.55GB]